sarojkumarsahu07/flask-portfolio/README.md

 # 🌐 Personal Portfolio - Flask Web App

 This is a vibrant, modern personal portfolio website built with **Flask**, **HTML**, and **CSS**.
 It showcases a developer's skills, projects, and includes a contact form.
-Designed to be clean, responsive, and easy to customize.
+Designed to be clean, responsive, and easy to customize,deployed live on Render.
+This portfolio is designed to help developers present their personal brand, showcase projects, and receive contact inquiries — all in a clean, modern layout.

 🌐 Live Website